AsgardCms/Documentation/workshop-module/theme-scaffold.md

 You can create themes manually as well, all a theme needs is the `theme.json` file to be registerable on the [Stylist package](https://github.com/floatingpointsoftware/stylist).

 After you created the `theme.json` file, run a `php artisan cache:clear`.

+> In both cases you will need to active the theme from the backend Settings page, "Front end template".